01 of 04

 When it comes to fragrance, play around.
-We used lavender and orange in this recipe because the combination seemed both soothing and refreshing.
-If you’re going to mix scents, we suggest you smell both bottles simultaneously, to make sure the combination is a good one.
+You can use lavender and orange because the combination is soothing and refreshing.
+If you’re going to mix scents, you should smell both bottles simultaneously, to make sure the combination is a good one.

-Note: some essential oils should not be directly ingested by pregnant women or babies under 3 months, so be sure to read labels.Continue to 4 of 4 below.
+Note: Some essential oils should not be directly ingested by pregnant women or babies under three months, so be sure to read labels.Continue to 4 of 4 below.

 04 of 04

 Bottle It, and Enjoy

 You can buy special bottles for this if you’re going formal or use mismatched mason jars for a more rustic feel.
 Both options can be found at craft, hardware, and dollar stores.
 To dress these up as a gift, try wrapping some twine around the jar and adding a gift tag with a special note.